EdwinChua/clash/README.md

 Disclaimer: "This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
 For more information see Supercell's Fan Content Policy: www.supercell.com/fan-content-policy."

+Like my work?
 Buy me a beer: paypal.me/edwinchuatech